Rogue-1/HTB/Machines/Linux/Faculty.md

 Take your new pdf string and in burpsuite intercept the course list download page.(Its the one that opens up a new tab and opens the pdf file)

+Overwrite the original pdf string with your pdf exploit.

 ```
 POST /admin/download.php HTTP/1.1
 Host: faculty.htb